 Dylan’s third album, “The Times They Are a-Changin'”, reflected a more politicized and cynical Dylan.
 The songs had contemporary subjects and real life stories, such as “Only a Pawn in Their Game” addressing the murder of 2 civil rights workers.
 And on a more general theme, songs such as “North Country Blues” address the despair engendered by the breakdown of farming and mining communities.

 Dylan performs with guitar, keyboards, and harmonica, backed by a changing line-up of musicians.
 He has toured steadily since the late 1980s on what has been dubbed “the Never Ending Tour”.
 Dylan has received numerous awards over the years including Grammy, Golden Globe, and Academy Awards.

-An essay on “Pop Music and Societal Context” by Arash A.
+One thought on “Pop Music and Societal Context”

 Nice review, thanks.
 I always loved his more obscure song “Things have Changed”.